tontus/Agri-Buddy/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the application.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+### API Configuration

+The application requires connection to a backend API.
+You can:

+1. Configure the API endpoint directly in the chat interface
+2. Use the included proxy for connecting to non-SSL APIs from an SSL-secured frontend

+## Features

+- Bangla language support for farmers
+- Image-based crop disease identification
+- Agricultural guidance and recommendations
+- User-friendly interface optimized for various devices

-## Learn More
+## Technology

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+This project is built with [Next.js](https://nextjs.org) and was bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

-## Deploy on Vercel
+## Deployment

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy Agri Buddy is to use the [Vercel Platform](https://vercel.com/new).

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+For other deployment options, check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying).